 Simon even goes to Nathan after a bad first time with Alisha, and the latter is all too happy to give him sex tips.

 Voices Are Mental: Averted a bit too much.
 When Jen Body Swaps with Kelly, she still speaks with Kelly's accent.
 Although since we never hear Jen's real voice it's possible that she had the same accent to begin with.

 Season 2, episode 3.
 Holy moly.
 Superhoodie reveals himself to Alisha to be Simon from the future, who's travelled back to protect the Misfits, and enters a relationship with her.

 The Christmas Special.
 Nikki dies after the Misfits sell their powers, so they buy new ones.

 Season 3's finale.
 Tony, Sally and Virtue Girl return from the dead as spirits.
-Virtue Girl ends up slicing Alisha's throat in revenge, causing Simon to buy new powers and travel back in time to become Superhoodie.
+Virtue Girl ends up cutting Alisha's throat in revenge, causing Simon to buy new powers and travel back in time to become Superhoodie.

 Season 4, episode 4.
 Curtis is bitten by a zombie he resurrects, so he shoots himself to protect those around him.

 In season 4, episode 6, Alex reveals he's lost his penis due to a transsexual's power, explaining his hesitance with Jess.
-Also, and just as important, RUDY FALLS FOR A GIRL
+Also, and just as important, RUDY FALLS FOR A GIRL.

 Wrong Guy First: The first series spent a great deal of time setting up the main couples as Nathan/Kelly and Curtis/Alisha.
 Who could've predicted that by early series 2 both of these couples would be discarded and the only romance amongst the main five misfits would be Alisha/Simon?